Milan–Asso railway: First part of twentieth century: strengthening of infrastructure

-The section Meda–Canzo–Asso and the ramification Seveso–Camnago stayed by steam locomotive for many years.
-Trains which made service on the whole line changed traction from electrical to steam in Seveso, because Meda didn't have a turntable.
-Ferrovie Nord presented a request in order to a full electrification in 1941 together with other railway lines which were not electrified.
-Without waiting for formal concession, after the Second World War, the electrical traction was started on the section Seveso–Camnago on April 3, 1945.
-Meda-Erba was opened with the new traction on December 3, 1947, followed by Erba-Asso on January 20, 1948, always without waiting for the formal concession by the Italian government.
-The line was fed by a new substation near Erba station.
+The sections Meda–Canzo–Asso and Seveso–Camnago was worked by steam locomotives for many years.
+Trains which made ran the whole line changed locomotives in Seveso, because Meda didn't have a turntable.
+Ferrovie Nord planned to electrify the remaining sections in 1941, together with other railway lines which were not electrified.
+Without waiting for formal approval, works on the Seveso–Camnago section started on April 3, 1945.
+The Meda-Erba section was electrified until December 3, 1947, followed by Erba-Asso on January 20, 1948, always without formal approval by the Italian government.